3shape/Communicate.Development/MetadataServiceReference.md

 * The page size is 10 and a counter describing the amount of cases
 * List of cases is always returned in decending order (date)
-* Cases are returned with in a timespan
+* Cases are returned with in a timespan (yyyy-mm-ddThh:mm:ssZ)

 ### Request